pyodide/pyodide-lock/README.md

 Tooling to manage the `pyodide-lock.json` file.

+Note: the API if this package is still being iterated on and may change completely before the 0.1 release.

-This file is used to lock the versions of the packages that are used in a given Pyodide application.
+The `pyodide-lock` file is used to lock the versions of the packages that are used in a given Pyodide application.
 Packages included in `pyodide-lock.json` will be auto-loaded at import time, when using `pyodide.runPythonAsync` or running in JupyterLite or PyScript, and do not need to be explicitly installed with micropip.

 ## Installation